570 11

 Step 3: Primer… x2

 I was so concerned about which primer to use on the floors.
 I had done a trial run with a water-based primer I already had on hand, but after it dried, I could literally peel it off the floor.
-I ended up buying an oil-based primer as back-up, hoping it might adhere better… but the can of water-based primer had said that it takes 7 days to fully cure.
+I ended up buying an oil-based primer as back-up, hoping it might adhere better… but the can of water-based primer said it takes 7 days to fully cure.
 There was a small area that still had the primer on it, and after 6 days, I could not pick it off, so I decided to save a little money and return the oil-based primer (which smells terrible, by the way) and go with Zinsser Bulls Eye 1-2-3 Primer.
 I applied two coats since the floor is so dark.
 For the application, I used a 4″ foam roller and (my favorite) Purdy paintbrush for the grout lines.

 After First Coat of Primer